Have you ever found such gorgeous prints and wanted to make framed fabric wall art using a picture frame?

 - Measuring tape

-STEP 1: Yank Out the Old Glass or Mirror From the Picture Frame
+STEP 1: Remove the Old Glass or Mirror From the Picture Frame

 This frame had some yucky adhesive holding the mirror in place, but because it was so hot outside at the time, it softened enough for me to easily lift the mirror out.